metamolecular/balsa/README.md

 ## Versions

-Balsa is not yet stable.
+This reference implementation is not yet stable.
 Patch versions never introduce breaking changes, but minor/major versions probably will.
+For details about each versions changes, see the [CHANGELOG.md].

 ## License and Copyright